 Foundational Self Myofascial Foot Release: Great exercise for Plantar Fasciitis, Bunions, and most foot conditions.
 This video goes over the logic of doing a myofascial release of the foot.
 Then it shows you how to release the structures under your foot using a lacrosse ball in combination with some pin and stretch techniques.

 Stretching Your Calf Muscles: This video provides you with stretches for both your calf muscles the gastrocnemius and soleus.
 Minor changes in technique can make a huge difference in increasing your calf flexibility.

-Myofascial Release of the Shins: Some of the muscles in your shins, such as the Tibialis Anterior, connect into the big toe.
+Myofascial Release of the Shins: Some of the muscles in your shins, such as the Tibialis Anterior, connect to the big toe.
 This video covers several ways to release myofascial restrictions in your shin muscles using foam rollers, and a tiger tail or rolling pin.

 The strengthening exercises can be performed every other day.